Musab-Nuirat/codeforces-simplifier/README.md

 ## Contribute

 Want to help improve it?
-Whether you’re a developer, translator, or someone who just cares about junior devs—PRs are welcome.
+PRs are welcome.

 ---